Motilal Oswal Financial Services

-Motilal Oswal Financial Services Limited is an Indian financial services company offering a range of financial products and services.
+Motilal Oswal Financial Services Limited is an Indian financial services company offering a range of financial products and services headquartered in Prabhadevi, Mumbai.
 The company was founded by Motilal Oswal and Raamdeo Agrawal in 1987.

-The company is listed on BSE and NSE stock exchanges.
+The company was listed on the stock exchange on September 11,2007, after its initial public offering (IPO).

 History

 Motilal Oswal Financial Services was set up by Motilal Oswal and Raamdeo Agrawal as a broking house in 1987.

 The company entered into investment banking in 2005, followed by private equity fund in 2006.

 In February 2006, the company acquired Peninsular Capital Markets, a Cochin, Kerala based broking company for Rs.
 35 crore.
 The company tied up with State Bank of India in 2006, Punjab National Bank in 2007 and Axis Bank in 2013 to offer online trading to its customers.

+In 2007, the company went public via IPO; the IPO was featured as a case study in Harvard Business School.

 In January 2010, the company set up a mutual fund business named as Motilal Oswal Asset Management Company (MOAMC).

 In 2013, the company established Aspire Home Finance Corporation Limited (AHFCL).
 The company offers loans for home, construction, composite, improvement and extension in India.

 In February 2024, Motilal Oswal Financial Services faced a cyberattack by the ransomware group LockBit, which claimed to have accessed confidential data.
 This breach could affect the information of over six million clients and put at risk data related to the company's asset management and investment banking operations.